 ALL persons having any demands against the Estate of the late SAMUEL McKNIGHT.
-Farmer, Napan, parish of Chatham, deceased, are requested to present the same within three months from this date: and all persons indebts ed to the said Estate, are requested to make immediate payment to FRANCIS H. M.KNIGHT.
+Farmer, Napan, parish of Chatham, deceased, are requested to present the same within three months from this date: and all persons indebte-ed to the said Estate, are requested to make immediate narment to immediate payment to FRANCIS H. M.KNIGHT,

-JAMES M KNIGHT, Administrators of said Estate Glenelg, December 30, 1845.
+JAMES M KNIGHT, Administrators of said Estate.